-3.7.4 Periodic Integrity Testing
+3.11 Periodic Integrity Testing

-NIH Bethesda Campus has six ASTs with a capacity more than 5,000 but less than 30,000 gallons (one 10,000 gallon AST, four 6,000 gallon ASTs and one 5,500 gallon emergency generator sub-base tank) that require periodic integrity testing under Industry Standard Steel Tank Institute (STI) SP001.
+NIH Bethesda Campus has twelve ASTs with a capacity greater than 5,000 but less than 30,000 gallons (six 20,000-gallon ASTs, one 10,000-gallon AST, four 6,000-gallon ASTs and one 5,500-gallon emergency generator sub-base tank) that require periodic integrity testing under Industry Standard Steel Tank Institute (STI) SP001.
 These tanks are required to have a formal external inspection conducted by a certified inspector every 20 years in accordance with STI SP001.
-Examples of integrity test methods include, but are not limited to: visual inspection, ultrasonic testing, hydrostatic testing, radiographic testing, acoustic emissions testing, or other systems of non-destructive testing.
+Examples of integrity test methods include, but are not limited to: visual inspection, ultrasonic testing, hydrostatic testing, radiographic testing, acoustic emissions testing, or other systems of non- destructive testing.
 Tank integrity test records are maintained for a period of three years.

 All other tanks have a capacity of 5,000 gallons or less and, as a result, are not subject to requirements for integrity testing under Industry Standard STI SP001.
+Spill Prevention, Control and Countermeasure Plan | 28 September 2023

-3.8 Personnel, Training and Discharge Prevention Procedures (40 CFR 112.7(f))
+3.12 Personnel, Training and Discharge Prevention Procedures (40 CFR 112.7(f))